mattsteen14/hall-of-game/README.md

 This is the final open ended portfolio project on my Codecademy front end engineer path where I am required to build an application using everything I have learnt but it has to be built using React and Redux.
 Unlike previous projects, what I build is up to me.

-Hall of Game is a web application that leverages the [RAWG]('https://rawg.io') [API]('https://rawg.io/apidocs') to showcase the highest-rated video games based on their Metacritic scores.
+Hall of Game is a web application that leverages the [RAWG](https://rawg.io) [API](https://rawg.io/apidocs) to showcase the highest-rated video games based on their Metacritic scores.
 Users can search for games and filter results by genre, platform, or release year.
 Each game has a dedicated details page, offering an in-depth view of its key information.

+## Features
+- Search for video games by title.
+- Filter results by genre, platform, or release year.
+- View detailed information for each game, including Metacritic score and platforms.

 <details>
 <summary>Project Objectives</summary>

-- Integrate IGDB API into the application.
+- Integrate API into the application.

 - Create a responsive application that adapts to any device (desktop to mobile).